French Press Brew Ratio Explained

 • Using a ratio that is too strong for the coffee, which can make the cup taste harsh or muddy instead of pleasantly bold.

 • Using too little coffee and then overcompensating with longer steep time, which often leads to a flat brew rather than a better one.
+In practice, this usually adds more bitterness before it adds real strength.

 • Ignoring grind size, which can create either sour underextraction or bitter overextraction.
+If the grind is off, the ratio alone rarely solves the problem.

 • Skipping consistency from one brew to the next, making it hard to tell whether the ratio is working.

 • Letting the coffee sit too long after plunging, which can make the cup taste more bitter and less clean.
+This is especially noticeable if you brew a larger batch and leave it in the press.

 • Using water that is too hot or too cool, both of which can throw off extraction and flavor balance.